Cauliflower Tostadas with Smashed Avocado and Chipotle Sauce

-I’m quite sure this recipe wouldn’t have come from my kitchen a decade ago.
+I’m not sure a recipe for Cauliflower Tostadas would have come from my kitchen a decade ago.
 It’s quite emblematic of how cooking — mine and our culture’s as a whole — has evolved in the 10 years since I started this blog.
-I can point to a number of factors that have gotten me here, with a cauliflower-crowned tostada recipe I’m plum crazy about:
+I can point to a number of factors that have gotten me here, with a cauliflower-crowned tostada I’m plum crazy about:

 - The influence of restaurant chefs moving vegetables from the side to the center of the plate

 - The national interest in vegetarian and vegan diets

 - Concern about how a meat-heavy diet can impact the planet

 - Nutrition research on the benefits of healthy fats versus low-fat eating

 - The awareness that more is better when it comes to vegetables

 Personally I think our collective consciousness about health, animal welfare, and the environment has inspired some seriously inventive cuisine.
 These tostadas are no exception: Piled with vegetables, heavy on avocado, without a lick of meat or cheese, and spiced with a hit of chipotle, they’re colorful, flavorful, and delicious.

 These tostadas may sound complicated, but the method for making them isn’t.

 - Roast cauliflower florets that have been tossed in olive oil and spices.
 Make things easier on yourself by using pre-cut cauliflower, figuring you’ll need 6 to 7 cups for the recipe.